 This page lists people and places doing the work of writing studies research in university writing outside the USA.
 Our purpose is to offer a research resource to all who are interested in knowing, understanding, and collaborating.
 The page is designed to be progressively developed by people involved in reading, writing, or doing research in these areas.

-The International Network of Writing-across-the Curriculum Programs is an informal community of teachers, researchers, and institutions.
-Members of the Network are involved in some way with the development of writing across the curriculum and in disciplines locally, regionally, nationally, or internationally.
+The International Network of Writing-Across-the-Curriculum Programs was the predecessor to the Association for Writing Across the Curriculum.
+Members of the Network were involved with the development of writing across the curriculum locally, regionally, nationally, or internationally.